piking77420/Xnor/CONVENTIONS.md

 ### Inline Functions

 Define functions in their respective source file.
-However, if the function is very small, such as less than 3 lines of code, you are allowed to define it directly inside of the class declaration.

-This rule also applies to templated or `constexpr` functions, however if these functions are not small enough they need to be defined in the same translation unit as their declaration, e.g. in the same file.
-This means that they should be defined under the class declaration.
+For implicitly inlined functions, e.g. `constexpr` or templated functions, you should create a corresponding `.inl` file to hold the implementation.
+This file should then be included at the end of the header file.

 ### Names and Order of Includes